open-contracting/european-union-support/output/content/eforms/how.md

 * `awards/suppliers`
 * `awards/buyers`

+## Post-publication steps

+These steps must be completed at the described time after publishing an OCDS file.

-### Withhold the publication of information
+### Release withheld information

-Some information required by eForms may remain non-public ("unpublished") for a defined period, as described in [withheld publication of information](https://docs.ted.europa.eu/eforms/1.3.2/schema/all-in-one.html#withheldPublicationOfInformationSection).
+Some information required by eForms may remain non-public ("unpublished") for a defined period, as described in [withheld publication of information](https://docs.ted.europa.eu/eforms/latest/schema/withheld-publication.html).
+Whereas, with eForms, Tenders Electronic Daily can take responsibility for publishing the withheld information on the desired date, with OCDS, you must take responsibility.

 For fields with an associated `efac:FieldsPrivacy` element, wait until the date in `/efbc:PublicationDate` and then:

 * [Create a release](operations.md#create-a-release) and add 'previouslyWithheldInformation' to its `.tag` array.
 * Perform the mapping for the fields and publish the release.